 How Does Terrorist Financing Work?

-Following an initial consideration of counter-terrorist financing measures alongside AML measures, the FATF has recently focused on identifying the differences between the two phenomena in order to adapt its standards to the specificities of terrorist financing (for example, based on the fact that not all terrorist financing sources are from illicit origin, such as the emphasis set on the abuse of NPOs).
+Following initial consideration of counter-terrorist financing measures alongside anti money laundering or AML measures, the FATF has recently focused on identifying the differences between the two phenomena in order to adapt its standards to the specificities of terrorist financing (for example, based on the fact that not all terrorist financing sources are from illicit origins, such as the emphasis set on the abuse of non profit organizations).

 Stage 1: Collection

 The first stage, the collecting stage, refers to generating the funds intended for a terrorist or terror organization.
 The funds can originate from a variety of sources.
 Typical sources of financial support for terrorist financing include direct donations by individuals and organizations, the use of charities and non-profit organizations, and something that might already be obvious to you, which is criminal activity.
 But terrorists can also generate funds from legal business operations.

 The second stage is the storing stage.
 To understand this, put yourself in the shoes of a terrorist organization’s fundraiser for a moment.
 You have received some money from direct donations in amounts large and small, given by individuals, legal entities, non-profit organizations, or businesses, and, in some cases, foreign countries.
 What do you do with this?
 You bundle it to make it easier to handle and store.

 The storing of funds can be accomplished through bank accounts, prepaid cards, and high-value commodities.
 The latter includes oil, art and antiquities, agricultural products, precious metals and gems, and even used vehicles.
 Terrorist organizations even store the funds in cryptocurrencies and keep them in cash.
 They are store the funds until they have determined and planned for their use.